PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 Awesome!
 Now that we have the game code, let's get it running!
-With Cargo, downloaing dependencies and building the application is as simple as running `cargo run` from the main project directory..
+With Cargo, downloaing dependencies and building the application is as simple as running `cargo build` from the main project directory..

+If all goes well, you should have the binary `game` inside the `target` directory.

+Run it by executing `./target/game`.

+You can also directly run it by running `cargo run`

 On your screen you should have a rotating square that looks like this: